 Since it can be difficult to get enough of these minerals and vitamins from food alone, consider supplements; along with cod liver, borage, or black currant oil for omegas.
 Omega 3 can help normalize the fat in our skin cells which aids in trapping moisture on the skin and keeping oils on the skin’s surface.
 Another powerful substance to work into your diet is fulvic trace minerals, which is a natural effective treatment for dry, irritated skin.
 It can be taken internally or applied topically.

 These tips to manage dry skin are also guidelines for overall health.
 Taking a holistic view of self-care and personal care means not mindlessly grabbing a bottle of lotion when dry skin strikes —that’s what the Personal Care Industry wants you to do.
 A lifestyle approach is more effective.
 Eating habits that support healthy, moisturized skin are going to make you feel better and function better too.
 Avoiding excessive soaping and washing also enhances our skin’s ability to block bacteria and viruses from penetrating the skin, potentially making us sick.
 What we put on our bodies affects the inside, and what we put in our bodies affects the outside.
 That’s what the holistic perspective is all about.

-Akamai Skin Fuel feeds thirsty skin with 5 natural oils plus fulvic acid & trace minerals.
+Akamai Skin Fuel is a light moisturizer that feeds thirsty skin with 5 natural oils plus fulvic acid & trace minerals.

 DISCLAIMER: *These statements have not been verified by the FDA.
 This product is not intended to treat, cure or prevent any disease.